russelljjarvis/GENN_On_Jetson/README.md

 <p align="center">

 ## Description
-This is a basic Guide for configuring the Nvidia Jetson Nano for running the GENN Potjan et al cortical models developed by Knight et al.
+This is a basic Guide for configuring the Nvidia Jetson Nano for running the GENN Potjan et al cortical model implemented by Knight et al in Cpp/CUDA.

 ## Motivation
 <details>